jstoll1233/PCSC_data_approximation/README.md

 For execution of the program:
 - move to folder "PCSC_data_approximation" and use the next commands:
-–  mkdir build
+- mkdir build
-–  cd build
+- cd build
-–  cmake ..
+- cmake ..
-–  make
+- make
-–  ./data_approximation  (or  ./test_pcsc  for  execution  oftests)
+- ./data_approximation  (or  ./test_pcsc for execution of tests)